nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 User chooses a student that doesn't exist to edit
   * 1a1.
 System alerts user that there is no such student found
   * 1a2.
-User re-enters the correct information
+User re-enters the correct student information

     Steps 1a1-1a2 are repeated until student to be edited exists

     Use case resumes at step 2

-* 1b.
-User enters an invalid field or missing new input
+* 2a.
+User enters an invalid/missing field or new input
-  * 1b1.
+  * 2a1.
 System requests for the correct field/new input
-  * 1b2.
+  * 2a2.
 User re-enters the correct field or new input

-    Steps 1b1-1b2 are repeated until the information in correct format is entered
+    Steps 2a1-2a2 are repeated until the information in correct format is entered

-    Use case resumes from step 2
+    Use case resumes from step 3

 ---